shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 POUND POUND POUND

 Muddie punched the last brick with extra fervor, sending it flying into the room.
 Ersie handed her the lantern as they both entered.
-Ersatzica taped her nose and Mudrich’s nose.
+Ersatzica taped her nose and Mudrich’s nose shut.

 Inside, they found a few dead rat corpses, and the floor was littered in rat feces.
 Cob webs decorated every corner.
 A puddle or two reflected the lantern light.